{{ root_page.title }}

 Havering Council’s Appointee & Deputyship Service (18+ Referral only)

-If you wish for Havering Council to become your Appointee and or Deputy, you must speak with your Social Worker.
-If you don’t have a Social Worker you can enquire by:
+If you wish for Havering Council to become your appointee and/or deputy, you must speak with your social worker.
+If you don’t have a social worker you can enquire via:

 Havering Council’s Career Advice & Employment Service (Havering Works) – Employability Support Service

 Havering Works supports those who are 19+ seeking employment; they can support you with CV writing, job applications & interview preparations and more.
-Their services include one-to-one assessment of individual skills and training development needs, guidance from a qualified personal mentor to help individuals develop an Action Plan with steps towards achieving work/training/further or higher education aims, information on specialist agencies and other provision that offers additional and/or more specialist support.
+Their services include one-to-one assessment of individual skills and training development needs, guidance from a qualified personal mentor to help individuals develop an action plan with steps towards achieving work/training/further or higher education.
+They also provide information on specialist agencies and other provision that offer additional and/or more specialist support.

 To find out more, you can contact them on: